Back to Parmenides: Records and timelessness

-This might sound subjective, but in fact it is not.
-Reduced configuration spaces may not form smooth manifolds, but only what are called stratified manifolds, in general.
-This is because the symmetry group in question -- whose action forms the equivalence relation by which we are quotienting -- may act \emph{qualitatively} differently on different orbits.
-If there are subgroups of the symmetry group, called stabilizer subgroups, whose action leave a point fixed, the symmetry does not act \lq\lq{}fully\rq\rq{} on said point (or rather, on the orbit corresponding to the point).
-Thus the quotient of configuration space wrt to the symmetry may vary in dimensionality.
+This section gives a set of natural choices for $q^*$, depending on the configuration space, gauge group, and manifold topology.
+Reduced configuration spaces may not form smooth manifolds, but only what are called stratified manifolds.
+This is because the symmetry group $\mathcal G$ in question -- whose action forms the equivalence relation by which we are quotienting -- may act \emph{qualitatively} differently on different orbits.
+If there are subgroups of the symmetry group ---stabilizer subgroups--- whose action leave a point $\tilde q$ fixed, the symmetry does not act \lq\lq{}fully\rq\rq{} on $\tilde q$ (or on any other representative $\bar q\in [\tilde q]$); some subgroups of $\mathcal{G}$ simply fail to do anything to $\tilde q$.
+This implies the quotient of configuration space wrt to the full symmetry may vary in dimensionality.